weegrom/polaris-icons/packages/polaris-icons-internal/README.md

    <Icon source={FraudProtectMajorMonotone} />
    ```

+### SVG files

+For consumers who don’t use React, we provide SVG files within the `images` folder.

 ## Contributing 🙌

 Make changes to this package to add, remove, or rename icons that are for Shopify use only.
 See our [contributing guide](https://github.com/Shopify/polaris-icons/blob/master/CONTRIBUTING.md). 👀